Protecting your personal information is important. Find out how Storm gathers, uses, discloses, and manages your customer data.

 4.1 Storm shall limit the collection of Personal Information to that which is necessary for appropriate purposes identified by Storm.
 Storm shall collect Personal Information by fair and lawful means.

-4.2 Storm collects Personal Information primarily from its Customers and Employees.
+4.2 Storm collects Personal Information primarily from its Customers and Employees, as opposed to third parties.

 4.3 Storm may also collect Personal Information from other sources including credit bureaus, employers or personal references, or other third parties who represent that they have the right to disclose the information.